Jey-Luane/Jey-Luane/README.md

 Hi, I'm Jéssica, but you can call me **Jey**.

-I'm a Front-end JavaScript Developer from Brazil 💜, **23 years old**.
+I'm a Front-end/Back-end JavaScript Developer from Brazil 💜, **23 years old**.

 **A book lover** 📕 and a good **video-game player** 🎮. **Suits** 👓 fan.